You can hire Dr. Perras to help your school's professional development efforts. Read about his Inservice Workshops and On-site Support.

-Don Perras, Ph.D. offers a combination of strategies–his Ecological Model–to allow teachers, by maximizing their own personal resources, to help students realize their true academic potential.
-He’s helped educators at a wide variety of schools and organizations; he can quickly analyze your school’s classroom management needs and develop an effective training plan tailored to address them.
+Don Perras, Ph.D. offers a combination of strategies–his Ecological Model–to allow teachers, by maximizing their own personal resources, to help students realize their true academic potential and social - emotional talents.
+He’s assisted educators in a wide variety of schools and organizations; he can quickly analyze your school’s classroom management needs and develop an effective training plan tailored to address them.

 The Ecological Model is designed to put theory into practice so that educators can realize tangible improvements in real-world classroom situations.

-For 2017 – 018, Don incorporates a new training program integrating ‘common core’ instructional practices with proactive behavioral techniques in compliance with Connecticut initiatives to address the state’s glaring achievement gap.
+For 2019 - 20,, Don incorporates a new training program integrating ‘differentiated instruction’ / SRBI practices with proactive behavioral techniques in compliance with Connecticut initiatives to address the state’s glaring achievement gap.
 Scan samples on the consulting services page.

-Another new training program for 2017 – 018 reflects Connecticut’s SEED teacher evaluation template.
-An entire power point module on ‘category #1: ‘Classroom Environment,’ was designed in compliance with mandated staff assessment requirements.
+Another new training program for 2019 - 20 reflects Connecticut’s SEED teacher evaluation template.
+An entire power point module on ‘category #1: ‘Classroom Environment' was designed in compliance with mandated staff assessment requirements.
 Each section consists of specific visual representations that complement ‘1a: learning environment,’ ‘1b: behavioral standards,’ and ‘1c: transitions.’
 Recommendations maximize teachers’ potential to achieve ‘proficient’ and ‘exemplary’ scores.
 Remedial plans for teachers scoring ‘below standard’ and/or ‘developing’ are included in the training.
-Scan samples on the inservice workshops page.
+Scan samples on the in - service workshops page.

-An innovative ‘teacher mental health’ training is available for 2017 – 018 that addresses stressors associated with managing challenging behavior.
-Having coached 74 teachers from grades K – 12 during 2016 – 017, it’s apparent that the psychological / emotional factors related to classroom management are a serious problem needing remediation.
+An innovative ‘teacher mental health’ training is available for 2019 - 020 that addresses stress associated with managing challenging behavior.
+Having coached 74 teachers from grades K – 12 during 2016 – 017, it became apparent that the psychological / emotional factors related to classroom management are a serious problem needing remediation.
 Beginning educators in grades 6 – 12 are especially vulnerable to behavioral conflicts that directly impact their personal welfare and professional competence.
 This contributes to potential burnout and frequent resignations, which is a major dilemma for many school districts.
 Power point modules and videotapes highlight preventative strategies.
 Very popular session in multiple communities.

 Don is also available for media appearances as an expert on classroom management and special education.
 Take a look at some of the appearances Don has made on television and radio.